oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/personas/john_lee_field_sales.png)

 On either your mobile phone, or in the Simulator in MCS, go ahead and create a Quote for a customer.
 This will trigger the Quote to Order process in Process Cloud.

+>If you completed the Lab 100, then there should be a couple of items already in the worklist and it should not be required to create a new quote request.

 ---